uni-source/.github/profile/README.md

 ## Overview

-UniSource is a platform designed to bridge the gap between university students and the software industry by facilitating student contributions to open-source projects managed by industry organizations.
-The platform is built with a focus on fostering collaboration, learning, and real-world experience for students.
+UniSource is a platform developed by students from the Faculty of Technology at the University of Sri Jayewardenepura as part of our ICT project (IT3081 – ICT Project).
+It aims to bridge the gap between university students and the software industry by facilitating student contributions to open-source projects managed by industry organizations.
+By participating in real-world projects, students gain practical experience, enhance their technical skills, and establish connections with industry professionals.

-## About Us

-This project is a collaborative effort by students of the Faculty of Technology at the University of Sri Jayewardenepura, as part of our ICT project.
-We aim to create a seamless connection between academia and industry, fostering practical experience and innovation.

 ## Global Architecture Diagram

-Below is the global architecture diagram of the UniSource platform:
+UniSource adopts a microservice architecture for backend scalability and flexibility.
+The frontend is designed using React.js for component-based UI development, ensuring a responsive and intuitive user experience.
+The client-server architecture facilitates communication via RESTful APIs, maintaining separation of concerns between frontend and backend components.

 ![Global Architecture Diagram](architecture_diagram.svg)

-## Frontend

-The frontend of the UniSource platform is developed using React, providing an intuitive and responsive user interface for students and organizations to interact with the system.

-## Backend (Spring Boot with Microservices)

-The backend of the UniSource platform is developed using Spring Boot with a microservices architecture, providing robust and scalable solutions for managing various aspects of the platform.

 ## Technologies Used

-- Spring Boot
-- React JS
-- MySQL
+- Frontend: Developed using React.js, Material UI, and Bootstrap for responsive UI design and user-friendly interfaces.
+- Backend: Implemented with Spring Boot, providing robust RESTful API development, authentication, and business logic handling.
+- Testing: Unit testing with JUnit, integration testing with Postman, and end-to-end testing with Selenium ensure system reliability and functionality.
+- Version Control: GitHub facilitates collaborative development and version management, ensuring code quality and traceability.

 ## Additional Resources